gburd/sparsemap/README.md

 The serialized wire format is **unchanged**: 4.x bytes deserialize under 5.0.

-## Future work: SIMD
+## SIMD: a settled decision, not a roadmap item

-Sparsemap is scalar-only by design.
-No `__builtin_popcount` chains, no AVX intrinsics, no NEON — nothing target-specific.
-The same source compiles unchanged on x86_64, ARM, RISC-V, and anything else with a C99 compiler.
-This is deliberate: single-file vendoring and cross-platform reproducibility outrank per-architecture peak performance for our consumer profile (PostgreSQL extensions, embedded indexers, undo logs).
+Sparsemap is scalar-only by design, and intends to stay that way.
+No hand-written AVX or NEON intrinsics, nothing target-specific: the same source compiles unchanged on x86_64, ARM, RISC-V, s390x and SPARC.
+Single-file vendoring and cross-platform reproducibility outrank per-architecture peak performance for the consumer profile (PostgreSQL extensions, embedded indexers, undo logs).

+Two measurements back this up rather than leaving it a matter of
+taste:

+- The compiler already vectorizes the inner loops that matter.
+  Building with `-O3 -march=native` auto-vectorizes five loops in `sm.c` with no source change (`gcc -fopt-info-vec`).
+- The payoff is small.
+Against `-O2`, `-O3 -march=native` moves
+  `sm_union` by roughly 6-13% on the microbenchmark (random/random
+  153.2 -> 144.6 us median; random/dense 39.5 -> 34.4 us).
+That is
+  the same order as the gather overhead any hand-written kernel would have to pay back first.

+So a consumer who wants vectorization can have most of the available win today by compiling with their own `-march`, without sparsemap growing a second code path, runtime CPU dispatch, or target-feature flags in every downstream build system.

 The allocator hooks (`sm_set_allocator`) are deliberately a minimal `malloc`/`realloc`/`free` triple, matching CRoaring's `roaring_init_memory_hook`.
-If a future SIMD effort needs aligned allocation it can add an aligned-alloc hook then; the current API carries no speculative slots.
-Two tiers of SIMD work are plausible if a real workload ever justifies it.
-Both are deferred until a downstream consumer profiles a hotspot in a sparsemap operation.
+If a future SIMD effort ever needs aligned allocation it can add an aligned-alloc hook then; the current API carries no speculative slots.

-### Tier 1 — vectorize the inner loops without changing the wire format

-  - **`sm_cardinality` over MIXED runs.**  Walk chunks scalar-style to identify contiguous runs of MIXED bitvecs of length ≥ K (~4), gather them into an aligned scratch buffer, run AVX2/AVX-512 (or NEON) popcount, accumulate.
-Falls back to the current scalar loop for short runs and unsupported platforms.
-  - **Set ops on MIXED-MIXED chunk-pair runs.**  Same idea applied to `sm_union` / `sm_intersection` / `sm_xor` / `sm_difference`:
-    when both inputs have aligned MIXED runs, dispatch to a vectorized `vpand` / `vpor` / `vpxor` loop.
+### What it would take, if a profile ever justified it

+Kept here so the analysis does not have to be redone, not as planned work.  **Neither tier is scheduled.**

-  - Roughly 500 LOC of intrinsics, runtime CPU dispatch via `__attribute__((target("avx2")))` plus a `cpuid` probe, and one aligned scratch buffer per inner-loop call (an aligned-alloc hook would be added to `sm_allocator_t` at that point).
-  - Realistic gain: 1.5–3× on dense (mostly-MIXED) maps; near zero on sparse maps because the gather overhead eats the win.
+Tier 1, no wire-format change: identify contiguous runs of MIXED bitvecs (length >= ~4) while walking chunks, gather them into an aligned scratch buffer, run vectorized popcount for `sm_cardinality` or `vpand`/`vpor`/`vpxor` for the set operations, fall back to the scalar loop otherwise.
+Roughly 500 lines of intrinsics, runtime dispatch via `__attribute__((target("avx2")))` plus a `cpuid` probe, one aligned scratch buffer per inner-loop call.
+Realistic gain 1.5-3x on dense (mostly-MIXED) maps, near zero on sparse maps because the gather overhead eats the win.

-### Tier 2 — wire-format extension for native SIMD layout

-  - Add a fifth chunk payload type (e.g. `SM_PAYLOAD_DENSE_RUN`)
-    that stores N contiguous bitvecs aligned on a 32-byte boundary, with a length prefix.
-The encoder switches to dense-run mode when emitting a long MIXED run.
-  - The 2-bit flag space is full (00/01/10/11 all assigned), so the new mode requires an escape encoding via the chunk header.
+Tier 2, wire-format extension: add a payload type storing N contiguous bitvecs aligned to 32 bytes with a length prefix, so SIMD runs directly on the serialized bytes with no gather.
+The 2-bit flag space is full (00/01/10/11 all assigned), so it needs an escape encoding in the chunk header.
+Roughly 1500 lines, a codec rewrite, deserialize backward-compatibility work and a consumer wire-format migration.
+Realistic gain 4-6x on dense maps.
-  - Removes the gather step entirely; SIMD ops run directly on the serialized bytes.
-  - Roughly 1500 LOC, codec rewrite, deserialize-backward-compat work, consumer wire format changes.
-  - Realistic gain: 4–6× on dense maps.

-### Why neither is shipped today

-Sparsemap's value proposition is "small wire format, single-file vendoring, no SIMD assumptions".
-Adding SIMD splits the code (scalar fallback + vector fast path), introduces runtime CPU dispatch, and forces every consumer's build system to handle target-feature flags.
-We will not pay that cost speculatively.

-If and when a real workload pins `sm_cardinality` or set-op throughput as a measured bottleneck, **Tier 1 is the right answer** (small, contained, no wire-format change).
+If a real workload ever pins `sm_cardinality` or set-op throughput as a measured bottleneck, Tier 1 is the right answer -- small, contained, no wire-format change.
 Tier 2 is a CRoaring-shaped rewrite and probably the wrong tool for sparsemap's niche.
-Open an issue with profile data if you hit such a workload.
+Open an issue with profile data.

 ## License